The CAT X1740 / DK40 Inline Benchtop Homogenizer

 As the CAT homogenizer continues to operate all of the material in the container will pass through the rotor-stator assembly to be processed, the time depending on the size of the container, dwell time in the homogenizer and the objective of the homogenization activity.

-For a more detailed look at homogenization see our post Understanding Modular Homogenizer Systems.
+For a more detailed look at homogenization see our document Modular Homogenizer Systems.

 Special Note to Cannabis Solution Processors